Taliesin268/rimes-compendium/content/Allies, NPCs, & Special Creatures/NPCs/Serenity Emelda.md

 ## 📜 Description

 Serenity Emelda is always surrounded by a three-part song, similar to The Serene, and is a notable figure at [[Glitterstone College]].
-She is interested in meeting [[The Soul Vessel]].
+She is interested in meeting [[Allies, NPCs, & Special Creatures/The Party/The Soul Vessel/index|The Soul Vessel]].

 ---